JONATHAN JANSEN | Beaches, where SA strips down and shows how its body has matured

 Beaches.

 Where race and class mingle dangerously in the bloody heat to test the most broad-minded among us.
-The temperature is 45.2%.
-Previous record shattered: 42.4%.
-It’s boiling hot and nobody wants to talk about the mingle...
+The temperature is 45.2°C. Previous record shattered: 42.4°C. It’s boiling hot and nobody wants to talk about the mingle...

 This article is reserved for Sunday Times subscribers.